zohreh-aaa/DNN-old/README.md

 ![image](https://user-images.githubusercontent.com/58783738/146556970-5b706a99-e4d4-4925-9fb2-d3d346740a2f.png)

-* [sadl11](sadl11/) folder contains the original code files for computing the LSC and DSC coverage metrics from following paper.
+* [sadl11](sadl11/) folder contains the original code files for computing the LSC and DSC coverage metrics from the following paper.
 > "Guiding Deep Learning System Testing using Surprise Adequacy"

 Requirements